Sagecheni/rsshub-cookiecloud/README.EN.md

     |--------|--------|----------|---------------------------------------------------------------------------------------------------------------------------|-------------------|
   | domain | string | No       | Keyword of the cookie domain.
 Match succeeds if the domain contains this keyword.                                         | `xiaohongshu.com` |
   | name   | string | Yes      | Cookie name.
 Match succeeds if the cookie name exactly matches.
 Leave empty to get all cookies under the domain.          | `_jdb_session`    |

+* If the key contains a `{CookieName}` placeholder, it will be replaced with the value of the cookie with that name (as shown in the bilibili example).